brandonhrowe/the-big-splice/README.md

 ## Seed Data From Internet Archive and FFmpeg

 There are several steps involved with the basic functionality of the page.
 Before anything, it requires a database full of information from the Internet Archive and the necessary files.
-The seed.py file that populates the database utilizes two libraries: internetarchive and ffmpy.
+The seed.py file that populates the database utilizes two libraries: internetarchive and ffmpeg.

 ### Internet Archive